 CDC programs and FCC homes provide all infant jar food, cereal and teething biscuits.
-CDC programs & FCC homes offer on-site ready to feed iron-fortified formula for infants in full and part-day programs.
-These specific USDA CACFP approved formulas are provided at no additional charge.
+CDC programs & FCC homes offer on-site ready to feed iron-fortified formula for infants in fullday programs. {Due to current formula shortage, powered iron-formula is currently being signed out to the parents.} These specific USDA CACFP approved formulas are provided at no additional charge.
 Parents/guardians have the option to decline this formula to provide their own formula or breastmilk.